How to Start a Cover Letter - 4 Tips for the Perfect Opening

 4. 6 of the Most Captivating Cover Letter Openers (& Why They Work)

-6. 7 Powerful Ways To Start a Cover Letter (With Examples)
+5. 7 Powerful Ways To Start a Cover Letter (With Examples)

 The headline on the image says, "Cover letter format" A woman sits at a table writing on a piece of paper.
 There's a simple cover letter represented by lines.
 On one side of the cover letter, there are labels for the sections of the cover letter.
 The labels are: 1.
 Date and contact information 2.
 Salutation/greeting 3.
 First, introduce yourself 4.

-7. 5 Perfect Opening Lines for Your Cover Letter
+9. 5 Perfect Opening Lines for Your Cover Letter

 Here are five ways to write the opening lines of your next cover letter: 1.
 Job Title & Accomplishments.
 This is a very common and effective way to start out a cover letter.
 The idea is to get straight to the point and impress the employer with your background.
 Use your most impressive and most relevant accomplishment stories to explain your worth.

-9. How To Start A Cover Letter: 5 Powerful Tips For Cover Letter Openers
+13. How To Start A Cover Letter: 5 Powerful Tips For Cover Letter Openers

 Writing a cover letter?
 5 powerful cover letter openers. getty.
 The best cover letters are clear and concise.
 At the opening, you also want to grab the reader's attention right away.

-12. How to Start a Cover Letter
+15. How to Write a Standout Cover Letter in 2022

-16. Opening Paragraphs for Cover Letters: Uninvited
+19. Opening Paragraphs for Cover Letters: Uninvited

 This collection is a little like Mad Libs, except that the intended result is not wacky, but serious, effective openers for cover letter.
 Following each customizable opening paragraph, you'll find a sample paragraph with the blanks filled in.
 This set of 26 customizable opening paragraphs is for uninvited cover letters, also known as cold ...